rocktronica/OneFileCMS/readme.markdown

 ### 1.1.6

-- Breadcrumb navigation (courtesy of [Self-Evident](https://github.com/Self-Evident/)), CSS file and some minor changes to it<br />
+- Breadcrumb navigation (courtesy of [Self-Evident](https://github.com/Self-Evident/)), CSS file and some minor changes to it
-  Installation is still as usual, but, now, if you have _onefilecms.css_ in the same folder as _onefilecms.php_, it'll be linked instead of the normal [http://onefilecms.com/style.css](http://onefilecms.com/style.css).
+- Installation is still as usual, but now, if you have _onefilecms.css_ in the same folder as _onefilecms.php_, it'll be linked instead of the normal [http://onefilecms.com/style.css](http://onefilecms.com/style.css).

 ### 1.1.5

-- Fixed a disallowed redirect vulnerability<br />Many thanks to Abhi M Balakrishnan from [OWASP Mantra Team](http://www.getmantra.com/) for his help
+- Fixed a disallowed redirect vulnerability
+Many thanks to Abhi M Balakrishnan from [OWASP Mantra Team](http://www.getmantra.com/) for his help

 ### 1.1.4